 490 Beacon was not listed in the 1919 Blue Book.

 By the 1919-1920 winter season, it was the home of Josiah Robinson Harding, a retired cotton manufacturer, and his wife, Jessie Campbell (Ware) Harding.
 They continued to live there during the 1920-1921 season, but moved thereafter.

-By 1921, 490 Beacon was the site of the Normandy Club.
-It continued to be located there in 1923.
+By the 1921-1922 winter season, 490 Beacon was the site of the Normandie Club.
+It continued to be located at 490 Beacon until about in 1923.